 Continuing Education Opportunities for Counselors in Oregon

-- Cross Cultural Care -- A Person-Centered Approach: Quality Interactions offers a one-hour continuing education opportunity.
-Counselors discuss the importance of cultural competence and effective communication in the delivery of high-quality healthcare service.
+- Cross-Cultural Care — A Person-Centered Approach Quality Interactions offers a one-credit continuing education opportunity.
+Counselors can discuss the importance of cultural competence and effective communication in the delivery of excellent healthcare service.
 The course explores cultural and social issues related to the care of diverse populations.

-- Cultural Competency and Ethics for Healthcare Professionals: The Portland Community College Institute for Health Professionals offers this continuing education opportunity for counselors in Oregon.
-The six hour course trains counselors to create culturally inclusive, non-judgmental healthcare environments for patients.
-Counselors discuss customized treatment plans, health literacy, intercultural communication, inequality, and the social determinants of health.
+- Cultural Competency and Ethics for Healthcare Professionals The Portland Community College Institute for Health Professionals offers this continuing education opportunity for counselors in Oregon.
+The six-credit course trains counselors to create culturally inclusive, non-judgmental healthcare environments for patients.
+Counselors discuss customized treatment plans, health literacy, intercultural communication, inequality, and social determinants of health.

-- Developing Equity Leadership through Training and Action: Offered by Oregon Health Authority-Office of Equity and Inclusion, DELTA prepares counselors for effective community engagement with local Oregon organizations.
-The 40 hour training discusses historical injustices; race and ethnicity in workforce recruitment, hiring, and retention; health literacy and language access; and health leadership.
+- Developing Equity Leadership Through Training and Action Offered by Oregon Health Authority-Office of Equity and Inclusion, DELTA prepares counselors for effective community engagement with local Oregon organizations.
+The 40-hour training course discusses historical injustices; race and ethnicity in workforce recruitment, hiring, and retention; health literacy and language access; and health leadership.

-- National Alliance on Mental Illness: The largest grassroots mental health organization in the United States, NAMI helps people affected by mental illness improve their lives by raising awareness and providing direct support.
+- National Alliance on Mental Illness As the largest grassroots mental health organization in the United States, NAMI helps people affected by mental illness improve their lives by raising awareness and providing direct support.
 NAMI is an association of local affiliates, state organizations, and volunteers.

-- Quality Interactions: Quality Interactions is a certified business that trains healthcare professionals.
-Through research and eLearning programs, they offer online courses and services that help counselors deliver inclusive, culturally competent healthcare.
+- Quality Interactions This certified business helps to train healthcare professionals.
+Through research and e-learning programs, they offer online courses and services that help counselors deliver inclusive, culturally competent healthcare.

-- Oregon Association for Marriage and Family Therapy: A state division of the AAMFT, OAMFT is a member organization that helps couples and families solve problems associated with their relationships.
-With research and education, the association provides resources to counselors and therapists to ensure they are properly trained and prepared to do their job.
+- Oregon Association for Marriage and Family Therapy As a state division of the American Association for Marriage and Family Therapy, OAMFT helps couples and families solve problems associated with their relationships.
+With research and education, the association provides resources to counselors and therapists to ensure that they are properly trained and prepared to do their jobs.
 To become a member of OAMFT, members must meet rigorous education and training standards.
-Members include, students, associates, clinicians, and other affiliates.
+Members include students, associates, clinicians, and other affiliates.

-- Oregon Psychological Association: OPA is a nonprofit professional association that promotes the interests of psychology as a science.
-OPA protects the counseling profession through advocacy work, legislation, research, professional networking, and continuing education.
+- Oregon Psychological Association OPA is a nonprofit professional association that promotes the interests of psychology as a science.
+This association protects the counseling profession through advocacy work, legislation, research, professional networking, and continuing education.
 OPA advocates for counselors through services to its members and to the public.